dwalper/astar-fun/readme.md

 I did a fair amount of work to optimize this - for example, the path is only recalculated when you move to a new tile or the map changes.
 The biggest performance boost, however, came from batch-rendering the map tiles - blitting 400 separate image files to the screen 60 times per second is apparently suuuuuper inefficient otherwise.
 Who knew!

+Runs at a silky smooth 70-100fps on my beefy iMac.

 ### Prerequisites

 This was tested on Python 3.6.
 The only non-standard dependency is pyglet, a pretty sweet OpenGL wrapper for Python.
 It's much faster than pygame, though much more "bare metal" as it were - you have to use the OpenGL API to draw lines, for example.